cc9112/LAPPLAC/README.md

 The simulation takes an input initial electric field (amplitude and phase) and solves its evolution through a given medium of refractive index, η.
 The simulation is written in cartesian coordinates (x, y, z), and only considers monochromatic laser beams.
 It has no notion of time.

-### FFTBPM
+### FFT-BPM
-The complex electric field is propagated using a split-step fast Fourier transform beam propagation method (FFTBPM).\
+The complex electric field is propagated using a split-step fast Fourier transform based beam propagation method (FFT-BPM).\
 For more information on the underlying equations, see [1] or [2].\
 Alternatively, for an in-depth description as to why the exponential of a Laplacian operator is mathematically equivalent to taking the Fourier transform, and why using a split-step scheme in δz provides higher order accuracy (~ δz<sup>3</sup>), see [3].